GST Taxpayer Category in India

 8. Special Economic Zone (SEZ) Developer or Unit

 Special Economic Zones developers or units are companies that have registered under GST and conduct their operations with an export focus.
-They have access to a plethora of tax incentives and exemptions and hence availed zero-rated supplies in the SEZ regime and were subject to GST compliance.
+They have access to a plethora of tax incentives and exemptions, and hence availed zero-rated supplies in the SEZ regime and were subject to GST compliance.

 9. Government Entities and Public Sector Undertaking (PSU)

 Government authorities and PSUs, under the tax activity jurisdiction, are compelled to bear the burden of registration under GST.
-However, they are only permitted to bear the responsibility for TDS deductions under GST law.
+However, they are only permitted to bear the responsibility for TDS deductions under the GST law.

 10. Reverse Charge Mechanism Taxpayer